TUMFTM/embes/docs/source/introduction.rst

 It minimizes the race time, i.e., it solves a Minimum Race Time Problem (MRTP), for a given number of laps.
 For mathematical details, see :ref:`refProblemFormulation`.

-For a quick start, check out the :ref:`refInstallation` and the :ref:`refExamples`-sections of this manual.
+For a quick start, check out the :ref:`refInstallation` and the :ref:`refExamples`-section in this manual.